You are located in service: Public Key Certificates

 • Please consent to the processing of your data for the purposes of issuing and managing your user certificate.
 Please read the text carefully.

-• You acknowledge that your certificate is included in the RWTH-LDAP (RWTH internal directory service).
+• You acknowledge that your certificate is included in the RWTH-LDAP (RWTH internal directory service) and the DFN-LDAP.

 6. Upload the certificate application

-Clicking on the corresponding button triggers three events:
+Clicking on the blue button triggers three events:

-• Generate certificate request in the browser (here your cryptographic keys are generated in the browser).
+• Generate certificate request in your browser (here your cryptographic keys are generated in your browser).

-• Save the certificate request file locally (here the .json file is saved locally on your computer).
+• Save the certificate request file locally (here the .json file is saved locally on your device).

 Depending on your browser settings, you may be asked where and how to save the .json file.
 If you do not get a dialog box and/or use the default browser settings, then the .json file is saved in the Downloads folder.